Pilatch/easy-element/README.md

 `this.querySelector` and `this.querySelectorAll` are aliased to `this.shadowRoot.querySelector` and `this.shadowRoot.querySelectorAll` respectively in the class-based output, so you can expect the same results in both old and new browsers.

+### Events

+You can use `this.addEventListener` and expect feature parity in old and new browsers.
+It'll be aliased to `this.shadowRoot.addEventListener` in the class-based output.

 # Limitations

 ## Slots